Gordon Foster: Life

-Most noteworthy, in 1965 while at the LSE, Gordon Foster was commissioned by WH Smith, the book publisher and bookseller, to develop a computerised filing system as part of the publisher's drive to modernise its growing company.
-Gordon Foster developed for WH Smith, a 9 digit code which he named the Standard Book Numbering System (SBN).
+In 1965, while at the LSE, Foster was commissioned by WH Smith, the book publisher and bookseller, to develop a computerised filing system as part of its drive to modernise its growing company.
+Foster developed a 9 digit code which he named the Standard Book Numbering System (SBN).
 This code was very successful and was rapidly adopted by all UK publishers and booksellers.
-In 1970, the International Standard Organisation (ISO) expanded the SBN to 10 digits by adding an initial zero and the code was renamed to become the International Book Numbering System: ISBN.

-The ISBN was born, and is now used worldwide by all publishers and booksellers.
+In 1970 the International Standard Organisation (ISO) expanded the SBN to 10 digits by adding an initial zero and the code was renamed to become the International Book Numbering System, or ISBN.
+It is now used worldwide by all publishers and booksellers.

-In 1967, Gordon Foster was asked by Trinity College Dublin to start a Department of Statistics, and became professor of statistics at Trinity College Dublin.
+In 1967 Foster was asked by Trinity College Dublin to start a Department of Statistics, and became its professor of statistics.
 He promoted statistical analysis and computer applications in several constituent schools and academic departments.
 He fostered a lively forward thinking postgraduate and undergraduate program, with courses highly applicable to the current statistical problems of the day.
 He also set up the Statistics and Operations Research Laboratory, known for outreach to industry and public services.
 He was elected a fellow of Trinity College Dublin in 1971 and Dean of Engineering and System Sciences.

-Foster died in Dublin, 20 December 2010.
+Foster died in Dublin on 20 December 2010.